Aditya-hub2k03/Ollama_Boot_Chat_v1/README.md

-Tested on Ollama Models of 7B and Cloud weights.
+Tested on Ollama Models of 7B and Cloud weights.<br>
 Packaging: JAR